ypsitau/jrasm/README.md

 - Directive's name.
 - Register name.

-A symbol literal is case sensitive when it's used as a label while it's case insensitive for other uses.
+A symbol literal is case insensitive.
 This means that you can describe an instruction `LDAA` with a symbol `LDAA`, `ldaa`, `Ldaa`, `LdAA` and so on.
+Also, when you define a label named `Label1`, it can be referred to as `label1`, `LABEL1`, `LaBel1` and anything like that.

 ## Directive